gitgud-software/OreVeins/README.md

 'Nilla World structure & Ore Generation
 =======================================

-In a Minecraft world, every block exists in an object called a 'chunk.'
-A chunk is simply a 16x16x256 slice of the world in which all the blocks reside.
-Every tree, leaf, dirt, stone, and lava block has both a coordinate based on the (0,0,0) vector of the chunk, and based on the coordinate of the chunk itself in relation to the (0,0) chunk coordinate.
-This means that if you place a block at the coordinate x:33 y:64 z:34, you're placing in the (3,3) chunk, and at coordinates (1,64,2) within that chunk.

 Ores in minecraft then are distributed in two ways within these chunks: by depth and by 'mass'.
 Mojang and most of the programming world feels that rarer ores should be deeper in the world (where deeper == harder or something?) and more common and necessary ores should be able to be found over a wide range of depths.
 As a result, ores like Diamond and Gold are only found below a certain depth, while coal and iron can be found quite high up.

 In addition to this, each ore 'vein' is given a simple geometric configuraiton of a little glob of blocks.
-Iron, for example is commonly found as groups of 4-6 blocks, while Coal 'veins' can be found in as big masses as 30 blocks.
+Iron, for exampl, is commonly found as groups of 4-6 blocks, while Coal 'veins' can be found in as big masses as 30 blocks.
 As far as I know this distinction is arbitrary and only based upon what the felt 'rarity' of these ores should be.

 It should be noted that only one type of ore, Emerald Ore, is found distributed by location (in this case, extreme hills Biomes)